 Like other payment card issuers, We cannot guarantee a Merchant, an ATM operator or a bank will accept your Card.
 We may at any time suspend, restrict or terminate your Card and/or your Account, refuse to issue or replace a Card or refuse to authorise a Transaction for reasons relating to the following:

-If We do this, We will inform you of the action taken and its reasons in advance or, if that is not possible, immediately after, unless to do so would compromise reasonable security measures or be otherwise unlawful.
+If we do this, it may take up to thirty days to resolve.
+We will inform you of the action taken and its reasons in advance or, if that is not possible, immediately after, unless to do so would compromise reasonable security measures or be otherwise unlawful.
 We will reactivate your Account and/or Card and where appropriate issue you with a replacement Card if after further investigations we reasonably believe that the reasons for the action no longer apply.

 The Primary Cardholder will remain responsible for the use of the Payment Services, and will continue to be regarded as the holder of any funds already or subsequently loaded on the Account.